Stay with Me (DeBarge song)

 "Stay With Me" is a song by DeBarge, issued on their acclaimed album, In a Special Way.

 Song information

-The song was composed in 1982 by siblings El, Marty and Bunny DeBarge.
+The song was composed in 1982 by siblings Marty and Bunny DeBarge.
 The lyrics describe a young man who wants his lover to stay despite relationship worries.
 El DeBarge sang lead vocals.

+Hip-hop samples

+Issued on the group's third album, In a Special Way, the song wasn't officially released as a single but it would gain leverage as a sampled single in hip hop, R&B and pop.